Sulfur dichloride: Chlorination of sulfur

 The addition of Cl2 to S2Cl2 has been proposed to proceed via a mixed valence intermediate Cl3S\sSCl.
 SCl2 undergoes even further chlorination to give SCl4, but this species is unstable at near room temperature.
 It is likely that several S_{n}Cl2 exist where n > 2.

-Disulfur dichloride, S2Cl2, is the most common impurity in SCl2.
-Separation of SCl2 from S2Cl2 is possible via distillation with PCl3 to form an azeotrope of 99% purity, however sulfur dichloride loses chlorine slowly at room temperature and reverts to disulfur dichloride.
+Disulfur dichloride, S2Cl2, is a common impurity in SCl2.
+Separation of SCl2 from S2Cl2 is possible via distillation with PCl3 to form an azeotrope of 99% purity.
+Sulfur dichloride loses chlorine slowly at room temperature, converting to disulfur dichloride and eventually higher sulfanes.
 Pure samples may be stored in sealed glass ampules which develop a slight positive pressure of chlorine, halting the decomposition.